-Fueled by a wave of federal funding from the U.S. Department of Housing and Urban Development (HUD), communities from coast to coast have implemented rapid re-housing programs-sometimes with enthusiasm, and at other times with trepidation.
+Fueled by a wave of federal funding from HUD, communities from coast to coast have implemented rapid re-housing programs-sometimes with enthusiasm, and at other times with trepidation.\

 Rapid re-housing aims to help families exit homelessness and return to permanent housing, ideally within 30 days of entering a shelter.
 Programs generally provide short-term subsidies, case management, and an array of support services, for anywhere from four months up to a year or longer, depending on the community.
 Unlike transitional programs, which may place conditions or restrictions on families for participation, rapid re-housing does not require sobriety, employment, or other conditions for eligibility.